sagarsangwan/task-manager/readme.md

+---

 # Time-Aware Task Manager

 This is a full-stack task management application with a smart backend and a responsive frontend.
 It includes:

-* A REST API built using Django and Django REST Framework.
+* A REST API built using Django and Django REST Framework
-* A frontend interface built with Next.js and styled using ShadCN UI.
+* A frontend interface built with Next.js and styled using ShadCN UI
-* An AI-powered priority assignment feature using OpenAI.
+* An AI-powered priority assignment feature using Gemini AI
+* An AI-powered task tagging feature to organize tasks
-* Time-aware task categorization (Upcoming, Missed, Completed).
+* Time-aware task categorization (Upcoming, Missed, Completed)

 ---

 ## Project Structure

 ```
-time-aware-task-manager/
+task-manager/
 ├── backend/     # Django + DRF backend
 ├── frontend/    # Next.js + ShadCN UI frontend
 ```